mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ##### 4.2.2.6 Response: Get Requested Response Fields {#get-response-fields}

 Use this microflow to retrieve all requested model-specific response fields from the response.

+Some models can return additional information that is not part of the `GenAICommons.Response` entity.
+You can request additional request parameters using the [Request: Add Additional Response Fields](#add-response-fields) operation.

 This operation corresponds to the **Response_GetRequestedResponseFields** microflow.